Cosmetic Surgery/Plastic Surgery Claims *

 - Application of permanent /semi-permanent makeup

 1. Speak with a Medical Negligence Solicitor *

 Speaking with a medical negligence solicitor as soon as possible after the surgery is imperative.
-Medical negligence is a very complex topic in Irish law and attempting to bring a claim forward without having spoken to a solicitor specialising in cosmetic surgery claims may mean that you may miss a vital step of the process which could delay you claim procedure considerably.
+Medical negligence is a very complex topic in Irish law.
+Making a claim without speaking to a solicitor specialising in cosmetic/plastic surgery claims * may mean that you miss a vital step of the process.
+This could delay your claim procedure considerably.

 2. Medical Records

-In order to make a cosmetic surgery claim for medical negligence, it must be established and proven that the injury sustained was caused by the medical negligence of the surgeon.
-Therefore, after having spoken with you about your case, your solicitor will then request access to your medical records.
+To make a cosmetic surgery/plastic surgery claim * for medical negligence, it must be established and proven that the injury sustained was caused by the medical negligence of the surgeon *.
+After having spoken with you about your case, your solicitor will then request access to your medical records.

 3. Letter of Claim

 If the independent medical expert concludes that medical negligence * is the cause of your injury/poor outcome, your solicitor will draft a ‘Letter of Claim’ to the doctor who performed the surgery.
 A ‘Letter of Claim’ will outline the nature of your case.
 This letter invites the medical practitioner to settle your cosmetic surgery claim.

 The next steps involved are heavily dependent on your case and response to your ‘Letter of Claim’.
 It will determine whether your case will be brought to court or settled outside of court.
 Your solicitor will be on hand every step of the way to guide you through this process.